 This is one of my most favorite Santas!!
 Not only is he handmade and authentic, he is a perfect addition to anywhere he is placed!!
 He looks so great next to the wood urns.

 Wanting to display a natural look, I simply cut a few branches off one of our spruce trees and placed them around the finials and the Santa.
 Secondly, I added in the ADORABLE rustic candle holders ($4 each!) from Big Lots (yes, Big Lots!!), the pine cones (from my yard) and then the coordinating ornaments.

 This particular Santa is another favorite because it was a gift from a special friend that knew how much I love them.
 Years ago, my cousin, Barbara-Ellen nick-named me “Fancy”, so I couldn’t help bringing out some “fancy” in this look.

 Wanting to keep the greenery simple, I used the same fresh spruce cuttings used above.
-To compliment the “fanciness” of the Santa, I selected more fancy ornaments with sparkle, elegance and glitter.
+To complement the “fanciness” of the Santa, I selected more fancy ornaments with sparkle, elegance, and glitter.
 This is the place to use your best, most cherished ornaments.
 The finishing touches included the glittery sprigs and the gold glass and mercury glass votive holders.

 Copper, gold and rose gold are tones that are very popular these days.
 This little Santa has been a part of my collection for years.
 He also fits in nicely with my rustic, winter theme being used throughout my home this year.